-Website navigation is one or the core experiences for browsers.
-An effective navigation system helps to negotiate a site, determining where users are lead, and how they navigate a site.
+Website navigation is one of the core experiences for browsers.
+An effective navigation system helps the site architecture, determining where users are lead, and how they navigate a site.

 An effective web navigation panel is a map to the site, and without it, the site feels chaotic and hard to follow.
 Without an effective navigation system, the website becomes ineffective.

 When designing a website navigation system, the design needs to be simple enough to make sense to the user, but complex enough to direct users where they need to go.

 Try to map it in your mind as for a dashboard UI design.
 Make everything simple and easy to reach.